 Here’s why this site exists: as a thing that allows me to share my writing publicly, no matter how bad it is, and hence (theoretically) encourages me to actually write.

 I often feel like nothing I write is very good.
 This is distressing.
 But I’ve decided to live with the distress and keep writing anyway.

 My perseverance here was inspired by the book Writing Down the Bones by Natalie Goldberg, which describes a woman who, when asked how to become a good writer, silently took out her notepad and mimed scribbling something down on it.

 It’s awful to read what you’ve written and find it a mangled, garbled mess.
 But this is still better than not writing at all.
 I’m trying to overcome my perfectionism by telling myself I’m allowed to publish awful writing.
 As long as something gets published on this website every 1–3 weeks, I’ve accomplished by goal.

 Really, a book is just a series of sentences.
 Anyone can write a sentence.
 So anyone can write a book.
 The question is, are you willing to sit down to construct sentences day after day?

 If I’m so dissatisfied with everything I post, why do I force myself to publish so frequently?
 Why don’t I take as much time as each post requires to turn it into something better?

 A class of pottery students was split into two groups.
-Half were told that 100% of their grade would depend the quality of a single pot.
+Half were told that 100% of their grade would depend on the quality of a single pot.
 It didn’t matter what else they did during the class, as long as they produced one excellent pot by the end of the term.

-I’m hoping that by writing as many posts as possible, I’ll eventually end up writing much better posts.
-(So feel free to ignore these early efforts for now and come back in 10 years.)
+I’m hoping that by writing as many posts as possible, I’ll eventually write much better posts.
+(So feel free to ignore these early efforts and come back in 10 years.)